Studies have shown that not very many people keep their New Year’s resolutions.

 What you repeatedly do (i.e. what you spend time thinking about and doing each day) ultimately forms the person you are, the things you believe, and the personality that you portray.”

 The reason why he believes that your whole life at this point is the sum of your habits is because it’s automatic.
-Habits are so automatic that you don’t even have to think about it.
+Habits are so automatic that you don’t even have to think about them.

 Think about the habit of brushing your teeth or peeing in the morning.
 For most of us, we don’t even have to think about those things to do them.
 It’s just something we do.